aashish-bth/Drowsiness-Detection-System/README.md

 # Drowsiness-Detection-System
 This type of system mainly implemented for drivers to reduce or avoid road accidents.

-# Major frameworks and library used:
+# Major framework and libraries used:
 Drowsiness detection with Python3.6, OpenCV and Dlib library.

 # Run: